 Satellite programs—An extension of the original mission to provide centralized career-technical education, Great Oaks has moved many foundational and career development classes to the campuses of affiliate high schools and junior highs.
 Programs in technology, business, teaching professions, management, marketing, and other career areas that don’t require specialized labs can—and are—being offered at the affiliate schools which eliminates transportation costs and makes the opportunities more accessible to students.
 More than 11,000 students are part of satellite programs in 25 school districts.

 Career exploration—Traditional school districts are mandated to provide career education to students.
-With expertise in career-based education, Great Oaks provides leadership, guidance, and centralized funding for those classes at the affiliate schools.
+With expertise in career-based education, Great Oaks provides leadership, guidance, and resources for those efforts at the affiliate schools.